Deep Model Predictive Control with Stability Guarantees: Problem setup

 Therefore, the dynamics \eqref{e:system} can be written as

-Please notice that MPC experiences the term $g(\st_t) \left( \control_t^a + h(\st_t)\right)$ as a disturbance.
+Notice that MPC experiences the term $g(\st_t) \left( \control_t^a + h(\st_t)\right)$ as a disturbance.
 In a broader sense, the MPC component $\control_t^m$ is responsible for input-to-state stability (ISS) of closed-loop states in the presence of bounded disturbances, and the neuro-adaptive control component $\control_t^a$ acts on $h(\st_t)$.
-In particular, the job of $\control_t^a$ is to approximate $-h(\st_t)$ and stay within a known bound during the learning phase so that MPC can always experience a bounded disturbance with a known bound.
-In the following sections \secref{s:adaptive} and \secref{s:MPC}, we design the adaptive controller $\control_t^a$ and MPC controller $\control_t^m$, respectively.
+In particular, the job of $\control_t^a$ is to approximate $-h(\st_t)$ and keep the approximation error uniformly bounded with a known bound so that MPC can always experience a bounded disturbance.
+In the following sections \secref{s:adaptive} and \secref{s:MPC}, we design the learning based controller $\control_t^a$ and MPC controller $\control_t^m$, respectively.